 due to arthritis problems.
 Neither of her offspring are as colorful as she was.
 Photo courtesy of Sharon Harper.

 by Celebrity Morgans.
-Century Free Spirit, a chestnut sabino
+Century Free Spirit, a

 himself, often sired

-liberally marked chestnut sabinos with roaning, like
+liberally marked chestnuts with roaning, like

 Panache and his half sisters Hyland Acres Chantel and Lady Chablis (both shown elsewhere on this page).

 LADY CHABLIS (Century Free Spirit x J L's Leading Rheda), 1995 chestnut mare owned by Tanner Coy Cosby.
 Another roany offspring of Century Free

 SEASON'S SIMPLY SUPREME (EF Hot Wheels X Acoma Tiger Lily), 2004 bay mare owned by Colleen McNichol.

 Roaned patches are traditionally thought of as sabino features.

 Some horses may acquire more of these patches over time.
 The actual genetic

 cause of this mare's marking is unknown.
 Photos courtesy of Colleen McNichol.